DebarghaXD/all-in-one.calculator/README.md

-pls dont ask me what is this anymore sorry to github for making a repo for this thing but i will keep it public as this is my first public repo
+## pls dont ask me what is this sorry to github for making a repo for this thing but i will keep it public as this is my first public repo and first ever code while learning python
 # All-In-One Calculator
 This is a very newbie code and you may lose some of your brain cells.
 Btw this is incomplete.